memflow/memflow-pcileech/README.md

 On Windows you additionally need to supply the proprietary `FTD3XX.dll`.
 It can be downloaded from the [FTDI Website](https://www.ftdichip.com/Drivers/D3XX.htm) in the `Application Library (DLL)` column.

 On Linux you need to check-out and compile the `leechcore_ft601_driver_linux` project from the [LeechCore-Plugins](https://github.com/ufrisk/LeechCore-plugins) repository.
+On Linux the `leechcore_ft601_driver_linux.so` file currently has to be placed in `/usr/` or `/usr/lib`.
+Alternatively `LD_LIBRARY_PATH` can be set to the containing path.
+Check the [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) documentation for all possible import paths.

 More information about these requirements can be found in the [LeechCore-Plugins](https://github.com/ufrisk/LeechCore-plugins) repository.